Functions for working with text (UTF-8 strings) and character values. Read the value of a variable and put a reference to it on the stack

 Splits self on every occurrence of separator and returns the parts as a vector.
 Use to parse CSV lines or space-separated tokens.

-pub fn split(self: text, separator: character) -> vector < text >
+pub fn split(self: text, separator: character) -> vector<text>

-pub fn split_text(self: text, separator: text) -> vector < text >
+pub fn split_text(self: text, separator: text) -> vector<text>

 pub fn starts_with_at(self: text, pos: integer, prefix: text) -> boolean

 Functions for searching, transforming, and classifying text and character values.
 Character classification functions return true only if every character in the text satisfies the condition.
 The single-character variants test one code point. (`starts_with` / `ends_with` moved to `02_files.loft` so the path helpers there can call them; both still available as `text.starts_with` / `text.ends_with`.)
 Returns true if self contains `prefix` starting at byte position `pos`.
-Sugar over `self[pos..pos + prefix.len()] == prefix` for the common "is this token at this offset?" pattern in scanners / parsers.
-Returns false (not an error) when pos + prefix.len() exceeds self.len() — same shape as `starts_with` for the "prefix too long for input" case.
+Sugar over `self[pos..pos + prefix.size()] == prefix` for the common "is this token at this offset?" pattern in scanners / parsers.
+Returns false (not an error) when pos + prefix.size() exceeds self.size() — same shape as `starts_with` for the "prefix too long for input" case.

 pub fn trim(both: text) -> text[both]